 We now discuss related oligopoly models.
 We begin with a simple symmetric full-information model which serves as a building block.
-And we then discuss an asymmetric oligopoly model in which firms serve both comparison shoppers and a local market.
+We then discuss an asymmetric oligopoly model in which firms serve both comparison shoppers and a captive market.

 Suppose that there are N firms in the market.
 Suppose there is a flow arrival rate γ_0 of shoppers who visit all N firms.
 Assume that shoppers buy from firm i with probability $D(p_i, p{-i})$ and that this demand function is symmetric, twice-differentiable, weakly decreasing in p_i , and weakly increasing in p{-i} .
 Assume also that the set of feasible prices is a compact interval so $\operatorname{argmax}p pD(p, p{-i})$ always exists.
 As in the monopoly model, we are interested in modeling a firm endowed with a single unit of the good to sell that faces a dynamic waiting-time problem.
 In the oligopoly case it is natural that the dynamic problem would have a time-varying component: a firm should anticipate that competition will become more and less intense as additional sellers enter and current sellers sell their goods.
-Optimal pricing in such a setting could be an interesting topic to explore, but in this paper we consider a simpler stationary model: we assume that whenever one of a firm's rivals makes a sale, the rival is instantaneously replaced by an identical entrant.10 Profits in the dynamic model then relate to those of the static model as in the monopoly case:
+Optimal pricing in such a setting could be interesting to explore, but in this paper we consider a more tractable stationary model that will approximate fully optimal behavior when new seller arrivals and copies sold are low over the relevant time horizon: we assume that whenever one of a firm's rivals makes a sale, the rival is instantaneously replaced by an identical entrant.
+Profits in the dynamic model then relate to those of the static model as in the monopoly case: